 A SaaS management platform helps companies understand which SaaS applications are being used, how they’re being used, and who has access to them.

-The overall goal of using a SaaS management tool is to reduce the risk of unmanaged tools or technologies in the hopes of improving the value of purchased software, while also increasing the effectiveness of those using SaaS tools.
+The overall goal of using a SaaS system of record tool is to reduce the risk of unmanaged tools or technologies in the hopes of improving the value of purchased software, while also increasing the effectiveness of those using SaaS tools.